kube-vip/kube-vip/docs/usage/EquinixMetal/index.md

 When deploying Kubernetes with Equinix Metal with the `--controlplane` functionality we need to pre-populate the BGP configuration in order for the control plane to be advertised and work in a HA scenario.
 Luckily Equinix Metal provides the capability to "look up" the configuration details (for BGP) that we need in order to advertise our virtual IP for HA functionality.
 We can either make use of the [Equinix Metal API](https://metal.equinix.com/developers/api/) or we can parse the [Equinix Metal Metadata service](https://metal.equinix.com/developers/docs/servers/metadata/).

-**Note** If this cluster will be making use of Equinix Metal for `type:LoadBalancer` (by using the [Equinix Metal CCM](https://github.com/packethost/packet-ccm)) then we will need to ensure that nodes are set to use an external cloud-provider.
+**Note** If this cluster will be making use of Equinix Metal for `type:LoadBalancer` (by using the [Equinix Metal CCM](https://github.com/equinix/cloud-provider-equinix-metal) then we will need to ensure that nodes are set to use an external cloud-provider.
 Before doing a `kubeadm init|join` ensure the kubelet has the correct flags by using the following command `echo KUBELET_EXTRA_ARGS=\"--cloud-provider=external\" > /etc/default/kubelet`.

+For information on how to deploy [Equinix Metal CCM](https://github.com/equinix/cloud-provider-equinix-metal)

 ## Configure to use a container runtime